Group Testing: An Information Theory Perspective: The linear regime

 The theory of group testing in this regime turns out to be decidedly different to the sparse regime studied throughout the monograph.
-Note that in contrast to \eqref{eq:bincoeffequiv}, the term $\log_2 \binom nk$ from the counting bound (Theorem \ref{thm:bjaconverse}) behaves in this regime as \cite[p.~1187]{cormen}
+We first note that in contrast to \eqref{eq:bincoeffequiv}, the term $\log_2 \binom nk$ from the counting bound (Theorem \ref{thm:bjaconverse}) behaves in this regime as \cite[p.~1187]{cormen}

 which is linear in $n$.
-(Here, as before, $h$ is the binary entropy.)
+(Here, as before, $h$ is the binary entropy function.)
 Hence, for algorithms having a nonzero rate, we seek a number of tests scaling as $T = O(n) = O(k)$.
-In this regime, algorithms and designs requiring $T = \Omega(k \log n)$ tests, as we found before, will have rate $0$.
-Moreover, we see here that simply testing each item individually in $T = n$ tests gives a positive rate of
+In contrast, algorithms and designs requiring $T = \Omega(k \log n)$ tests, as we found before, will have rate $0$.